Term Work, Tests, and Final Exams

 Students who have two Faculty final examinations in the same time slot, or three consecutive Faculty final examinations (e.g., morning, afternoon, evening; or afternoon, evening, next morning), should submit a Final Examinations Conflict form using their University of Toronto email account to exams.artsci@utoronto.ca no later than the deadline published on the A&S Exam Conflicts webpage.

-1. No person will be allowed in an examination room during an examination except the candidates concerned and those supervising the examination.
+1. No person will be allowed in an examination room during an examination except the students concerned and those supervising the examination.

 2. Students are expected at the examination room at least twenty minutes before the commencement of the examination.